-In a nutshell, using not-so-sciencey terms, taking a hydrolyzed collagen supplement (preferably type I collagen such as that found in our marine collagen supplements) stimulates the cells in the skin that make collagen, causing it to produce more collagen and less breakdown of existing collagen.
-Marine collagen peptides have been gained popularity as nutraceuticals due to their similarity to the human collagen structure.
+In a nutshell, using not-so-sciencey terms, taking a hydrolyzed collagen supplement (preferably type I collagen such as that found in our marine collagen supplements) can help stimulate the cells in the skin that make collagen, supporting it to producemorecollagen and help decrease breakdown of existing collagen.
+Marine collagen peptides have been gaining popularity as nutraceuticals due to their similarity to the human collagen structure.

 We understand that everyone is different, and not everyone will see results at the same rate as the next person.
 Some of our customers have shared with us that they noticed beneficial effects within a couple of weeks, others noticed after a couple of months.
 Factors such as genetics (darn it!), lifestyle (smoking etc) and health issues can all be contributing factors to ageing skin, but there is certainly something to be said for giving the skin a helping hand to slow down the ageing process.